-Mr. Mooney testified Plan Update-7 shows actual costs for the 2014-2016 Projects and updated cost estimates for the 2017-2020 Projects.
-He testified Plan Update-7 provides information to support NIPSCO's best estimate of the cost of investments included in the Plan and includes: project estimates for 2018-2020; summary of unit cost estimates; a multiple-unit project list and supporting documentation; PCRs for 2017 Projects; and an updated risk model.
+Mr. Mooney testified Plan Update-7 shows actual costs for the 2014 Projects, 2015 Projects and 2016 Projects and updated cost estimates for the 2017-2020 Projects.
+He testified Plan Update-

+7 provides information to support NIPSCO's best estimate of the cost of investments included in the Plan.
+He stated that Plan Update-7 includes: project estimates for 2018, 2019 and 2020; summary of unit cost estimates; a multiple unit project list and supporting documentation; PCRs for 2017 Projects; and an updated Risk Model.
 Mr. Mooney stated that the updated cost estimates provided for the 2017 Projects are based on NIPSCO's current forecasted expenditures for the year.
-For 2018 Projects, the updated estimates are generally based on receiving contractor bids back or the completion of site-specific engineering.
-For 2019 Projects, NIPSCO is expecting to have contractor bids or estimates on the larger projects that are currently showing no variance from the estimates provided in Plan Update-6 and anticipates updating those costs in a future tracker filing.
-The other cost updates in 2019 are from the provided detailed cost estimates for individual projects based on site walk downs, subject matter expert input, risk analysis, and environmental condition analysis.
-The cost estimates for 2019 multiple-unit projects are either updated specific to the identified projects or are based on historical experience or similar projects that were executed in earlier years.
-He stated the cost estimates for the remainder of the 2020 Projects and multiple-unit projects are generally unit costs based on historical experience or similar projects that were executed in earlier years.
+For 2018 Projects, the updated estimates are generally based on receiving contractor bids back or the completion of site specific engineering.
+For 2019 Projects, NIPSCO is expecting to have contractor bids or estimates on the larger projects that are currently showing no variance from the TDSIC-6 estimates and anticipates updating those costs in a future tracker filing.
+The other cost updates in 2019 are from the provided detailed cost estimates for individual projects.
+The detailed cost estimates for the 2019 projects are based on site walk downs, subject matter expert input, risk analysis, and environmental condition analysis.
+The cost estimates for 2019 multiple unit projects are either updated specific to the identified projects or are based on historical experience or similar projects that were executed in earlier years.
+He stated the cost estimates for the remainder of the 2020 projects and multiple unit projects are generally unit costs based on historical experience or similar projects that were executed in earlier years.
 Mr. Mooney testified all of the cost estimates are the best estimate of costs based on the information available at this time.

-Mr. Mooney testified the eligible improvements included in Plan Update-7 will serve the public convenience and necessity by making investments for safety, reliability, system modernization, and economic development consistent with public policy and the public interest.
+Mr. Mooney testified the eligible improvements included in Plan Update-7 will serve the public convenience and necessity by making investments for safety, reliability, system modernization and economic development consistent with public policy and the public interest.
 Mr. Mooney testified NIPSCO has a statutory obligation to provide adequate retail service in its certificated gas service territory pursuant to Ind.
 Code § 8-1-2.3-4(a) and that NIPSCO performs this obligation for the public convenience and necessity.